 Negligence refers to a person’s failure to fulfill his or her duties or obligations under the circumstances.
 It can describe an unintentional, careless or reckless act or omission that breaches the person’s duties of care to others.
-Negligence can cause serious personal injuries, catastrophic damages and wrongful deaths in some situations, as well as expensive financial losses in others.
+Northern Virginia professional negligence can cause serious personal injuries, catastrophic damages and wrongful deaths in some situations, as well as expensive financial losses in others.

 Professional negligence is a particular type of negligence that involves a breach of duty by someone who provides professional services, such as medical care, legal counseling, accounting or financial advising.
 You have every right to expect a professional to conduct him or herself with due care, professionalism, and in accordance with the law and industry standards.
 If a professional fails to meet the expectation of reasonable care, you could suffer the consequences.

 As a victim of professional negligence, you may have financial losses or personal injuries.
 At Koonz McKenney Johnson & DePaolis LLP, we work hard to bring those guilty of professional negligence to justice.
-Our Fairfax professional negligence lawyers can handle insurance settlement negotiations and civil lawsuits in Fairfax County on behalf of wronged clients.
+Our NorthernVirginia professional negligence lawyers can handle insurance settlement negotiations and civil lawsuits in Northern Virginia on behalf of wronged clients.
 If you think you have a professional negligence claim, please contact our local attorneys for a free legal consultation.
-Speak to a lawyer today at (703) 218-4410.
+Speak to a personal injury lawyer today!

-Why Choose Us For Fairfax Professional Negligence Claims?
+Why Choose Us For Northern Virginia Professional Negligence Claims?

 - Our law firm has a history of case successes spanning back more than 40 years.
 We have the practice area experience and in-depth knowledge you need for a strong professional negligence claim.